 The Pattonville School District cares deeply about the safety and well-being of students, staff and visitors.
 While schools continue to be among the safest places for students, Pattonville takes seriously its responsibility to maintain a safe and caring environment.
 Safety planning, preparedness and prevention are embedded in the culture of our schools.
 Pattonville works closely with area law enforcement, fire, EMS and emergency management to ensure our schools are prepared in the event of an emergency.
 Each school conducts drills throughout the school year to help students and staff prepare for a range of possibilities, and safety plans are updated annually with the assistance of local first responders.
 Here’s what parents, families and the community need to know and do to help support Pattonville’s school safety efforts.
-Download a copy of this information in booklet form.

 School safety is everyone’s responsibility.
 If you see or hear something concerning that impacts our students or our schools, don’t spread it: Report it.
 Call your child's school or, if it’s an emergency, call 911.
 You can also report tips via Pattonville’s QuickTip program.